omalleymatt/Palmer-Penguins/README.md

 ## Dataset

 Palmer Penguins is a widely used dataset for data science education, containing measurements for three penguin species observed across three islands in the Palmer Archipelago, Antarctica.
-I chose it for this project because I wanted somethig clean and manageable for testing smaller LLM capabilities.
+I chose it for this project because I wanted something clean and manageable for testing local LLM capabilities.